dllud/rr-avr-os/README.md

 Using rr-avr-os
 ---------------
-In order to use rr-avr-os you just need to clone this repository and start writing your usermods.
+In order to use rr-avr-os you just need to fork this repository and start writing your usermods.
 Do not forget to call them from [main.c](/main.c).

 Be aware of your application time constraints and the limitations of round-robin: the code inside a module's task function should have a short execution time, otherwise it may starve other modules of processor time.
+The round-robin scheduling of rr-avr-os does not have preemption, thus, if a module blocks inside its task function it will compromise the entire system.
+Ideally the scheduler should be able to run all task functions in less time than shortest period you are tracking using the [time](/sysmods/time.c) sysmod.
+Major sources of delay are the usage of:
+* Analog-to-Digital converter: read the comments on `ADC_init()` from [adc.c](/sysmods/adc.c);
+* functions which read/write to the std{out/in}, which are directed to the UART: read the comments on `UART_putchar()` from [uart.c](/sysmods/uart.c).

 Compiling and running
 ---------------------